Hezkore/vscode-blitzmax-support/readme.md

 ### ***Note about using the Language Server Protocol***
 ---
-A "LSP" server is an external application that monitors your project and source code.\
+A "LSP" server is an external application that reads your project and source code.\
-It can provide linting and very accurate auto-complete suggestions, among many other things.\
+It can provide linting and very accurate auto-complete suggestions, among many other things.

-\
-You will have to provide _(or write)_ your own LSP server.\
+[**BlitzMax Language Server**](https://github.com/Hezkore/blitzmax-language-server) is the one to use.\
+It is written in BlitzMax NG and uses the real `bcc` compiler front end, so what it tells you is what a build would tell you.\
+It also works on a project that has never been built, and on edits you have not saved yet.

+Put the `bls` binary in the `bin` folder of your BlitzMax NG install, next to `bmk` and `bcc`.\
+The extension looks there on its own, so nothing needs configuring.\
+If you keep it somewhere else, point `blitzmax.lsp.path` at it.

+With it installed you get:

+* Errors and warnings straight from the compiler, shown as you work
+* Outline, breadcrumbs and Go to Symbol in Workspace
+* Auto-complete offering only what your program can actually reach
+* Go to definition, find all references, and rename across the whole project
+* Hover documentation, signature help and inline hints
+* Formatting, so you no longer need a separate formatter
+* Advice on syntax that compiles cleanly but does not do what it looks like

+Any other server will work too, as long as it speaks LSP.\
-A work in progress LSP server can be found [here](https://github.com/GWRon/bmxng-languageserver).
+An older work in progress server can be found [here](https://github.com/GWRon/bmxng-languageserver).

 Useful LSP links for server developers:\
 [VS Code specific information](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide)\